Ukrainian diaspora: 1880–1920

-In the next decades, Ukrainian emigration to Asia increased (almost 1.5 million Ukrainians emigrated), so that in 1914 there were almost 2 million Ukrainians in the Asian part of the Russian Empire.
-In all of the Russian empire, there was a Ukrainian diaspora of 3.4 million Ukrainians.
+In the next few decades, Ukrainian emigration to Asia increased (almost 1.5 million Ukrainians emigrated), leading to almost 2 million Ukrainians in the Asian part of the Russian Empire by 1914.
+Consequently, the Russian Empire had approximately 3.4 million Ukrainians.
 Most of this population was assimilated due to a lack of national awareness and closeness with the local Russian population, especially in religion.

 Unlike the emigrants from Austro-Hungary, the Ukrainian emigrants in the Russian Empire did not create their own organisations nor were there many interactions with their homeland.
 The revolution of 1917 allowed the creation of Ukrainian organisations, which were linked with the national and political rebirth in Ukraine.

 1920–1945

 First major political emigration

-The First World War and the Russian Civil War led to the first massive political emigration, which strengthened the existing Ukrainian communities by infusing them with members from political, scientific, and cultural backgrounds.
+The First World War and the Russian Civil War led to the first massive political emigration, which strengthened the existing Ukrainian communities by infusing them with members from various political, scientific, and cultural backgrounds.
 Furthermore, some of these new emigrants formed Ukrainian communities in Western and Central Europe.
 Thus, new communities were created in Czechoslovakia, Germany, Poland, France, Belgium, Austria, Romania, and Yugoslavia.
 The largest was in Prague, which was considered one of the centres of Ukrainian culture and political life (after Lviv and Kraków).

 This group of emigrants created many different organisations and movements associated with corresponding groups in the battle for independence.
 A few Ukrainian universities were founded.
 Furthermore, many of these organisations were associated with the exiled Ukrainian government, the Ukrainian People's Republic.

-During the 1920s, the new diaspora maintained links with Soviet Ukraine.
+During the 1920s, the new diaspora maintained links with now-Soviet Ukraine.
 A Sovietophile movement appeared, whereby former opponents of the Bolsheviks began to argue that Ukrainians should support Soviet Ukraine.
 Some argued that they should do so because the Soviet republics were the leaders of international revolution, while others claimed that the Bolsheviks' social and national policies benefited Ukraine.
 This movement included Mykhailo Hrushevskyi, Volodymyr Vynnychenko and Yevhen Petrushevych.
-Many émigrés, for example Mykhailo Hrushevskyi, returned and helped the Bolsheviks implement their policy of Ukrainianisation.
-However, the abandonment of Ukrainianisation, the return to collectivisation and the man-made famine of 1932–33 ended this tendency.
-Most of the links were broken, with the exception of some Sovietophile organisations in Canada and the United States of America.
+Many émigrés, including Hrushevskyi, returned and helped the Bolsheviks implement their policy of Ukrainianisation.
+However, the abandonment of Ukrainianisation, the return to collectivisation, and the man-made famine of 1932–33 ended Ukrainianisation.
+Most of the links were broken, with the exception of some Sovietophile organisations in Canada and the United States.

 On the other hand, the Canadian and American diaspora maintained links with the Ukrainian community in Galicia and the Transcarpathian Region.

-The political emigration decreased in the middle 1920s due to a return to the homeland and a decline in students studying at the Ukrainian universities.
+The political emigration decreased in the mid-1920s due to a return to Soviet Ukraine and a decline in students studying at the Ukrainian universities established outside of Ukraine.

 Economic emigration

-In 1920–1921, Ukrainians left Western Ukraine to settle in the Americas and Western Europe.
+In 1920 and 1921, many Ukrainians left Western Ukraine to settle in the Americas and Western Europe.
 Most of the emigrates settled in Argentina, Brazil, Uruguay, Paraguay, France, the UK and Belgium.
-The economic crisis of the early 1930s stopped most of the emigration.
-Later, the emigration picked up.
+The economic crisis of the early 1930s stopped most of this emigration.
+The emigration picked up again later in the decade.
 The number of emigrants can be approximated as: